 Eithne

 “My role as Park Ranger involved leading groups, primarily in practical habitat management tasks: tree felling, laying hedges and path maintenance for example, which we’d plan for earlier in the week.
 I really enjoyed working with such a varied group of people, from all backgrounds and walks of life.
 It made for a very inclusive and friendly atmosphere; it was a great dynamic!
 One of the main skills needed for the jobs I was looking for (ranger & warden roles) is leading and managing groups of volunteers.
 Through species identification and survey training, I was also able to improve my identification skills and contribute to monitoring the wildlife around the nature reserve.
-Being a Park Ranger gave me the opportunity to learn those skills which I am continuing to hone in my current role at St Nicks.”
+Being a Park Ranger gave me the opportunity to learn those skills which I continued to hone in my other roles at St Nicks.”

 Sean